Basic Principles of Extreme Couponing:

 - Digital Coupons.
 Several stores offer digital coupons on their website.
 These can be loaded directly to your store shopper cards and they will come off your bill automatically at checkout.
 This is a great option for those that don’t have time to clip.
 One thing to mention on these is that if you have a paper coupon that’s a higher value than the digital, you probably don’t want to load the digital coupon, as it will trump your paper coupon.
 You can NOT use both a digital coupon and a paper coupon on the same item.

 - Get Organized!
 Make your shopping list and clip your coupons before you head to the store.
 Make yourself familiar with the store’s coupon acceptance policy.
-Also be sure to read your coupons to find out if there are any restrictions on them.
+Also, be sure to read your coupons to find out if there are any restrictions on them.
 For instance, today I purchased (2) bottle of Suave Professionals shampoo.
 These were on sale for $1.99 and I had coupons for $1.50 off 1 bottle.
 A $0.49 price is a great deal on this product.
 Unfortunately, the coupon has a limitation on it that only allows 2 identical coupons to be used in a shopping trip.

 - Be Patient.
 Couponing is like a sport.
 You get better with practice.
 Start small at the store you usually shop, before you try to chase down every deal.
 Have FUN with it.
-A small savings is still SAVINGS.
+A small saving is still SAVINGS.